Johnny Giles became the youngest player to win a full cap for

 John Pickles says: I can still see Johnny Giles pivot around and

-sore the goal that helped us beat Notts Forest 1-0 to take the title
+sore the goal that helped us beat Notts Forest 1-0 to take the

-could put the ball on the end of someone's toe
+footballer yet who could put the ball on the end of someone's toe

 like Johnny Giles and that includes David Beckham!

 Ian says: Nice to find out in the new Nobby Stiles autobiography

 that Sir Matt admitted his greatest mistake (I didn't know he made